PRL-PRG/crbcc/README.md

 # crbcc

 `crbcc` is an R package that compiles R code to bytecode using a C implementation.
-It is intended as a fast, drop-in alternative to `compiler::cmpfun`.
+It is intended as a fast, drop-in alternative to the base `compiler` package, for cases in which a reduced compilation time could be beneficial, eg. in research.
+However using `crbcc` for minor performance improvements inside R's JIT pipeline is also possible.

 This project was developed as part of a bachelor's thesis at FIT CTU.